top of page

 Co-founder and Editor-in-Chief

 Poet, author, translator and editor.
 Based in Berlin, he has published six volumes of poetry and two books of prose, as well as highly regarded translations of significant literary works from French and other languages.
 He is a Chevalier in France’s Ordre des Arts et des Lettres and has edited several award-winning titles, including Ofra Ofer Oren's What Happened to Hagar in Eilat, which won the 2024 Sapir Prize.
-Dr Manor is also an Honorary Fellow at the University of Iowa’s International Writing Program and the recipient of the Yehuda Amichai Prize.
-As Editor-in-Chief, he shapes the literary direction of Altneuland.

 5.png